Getting Started

 Is it possible to save local copies of my data?

 Yes.
 You can export text and annotation data to your own computer (see export options below), or you can use Git to clone your projects/repositories (see Git Access).
+For advanced use cases there is also the JSON API.

 Exports